One Method to Solve all Stock Problems on LeetCode

 Remember how to interpret "states".
 Whenever you find something hard to understand, translating it into natural language can make it easier to grasp.

-Now that we have completed the enumeration of "states," we begin to consider the "choices" available in each "state" and how to update the "state."
+Having completed the exhaustive enumeration of "states," we now consider the "choices" available for each "state" and how to update these "states."

-Focusing only on the "holding state," we can draw a state transition diagram:
+Focusing on the "holding state," we can illustrate a state transition diagram:

-From this diagram, it is clear how each state (0 and 1) transitions.
-Based on this, we can write the state transition equations:
+This diagram clearly shows how each state (0 and 1) transitions.
+Based on this diagram, we can write the state transition equations:

 dp[i][k][0] = max(dp[i-1][k][0], dp[i-1][k][1] + prices[i])

-# max( Choose to rest today, Choose to sell today )
+max( choose rest today, choose sell today )

 Explanation: Today, I do not hold any stock.
-There are two possibilities from which I seek the maximum profit:
+There are two possibilities, and I seek the maximum profit from these:

-I did not hold any stock yesterday and the maximum transaction limit up to yesterday was
+I did not hold any stock yesterday, with a maximum transaction limit of

 k

-, so I still do not hold any stock and the transaction limit remainsk
+today, so I still do not hold any stock today, and the maximum transaction limit remainsk

 k

-, so I do not hold any stock today, and the transaction limit remainsk
+today, so I do not hold any stock today, and the maximum transaction limit remainsk

 .